Test Templates Using Daml Script¶

 Remember that you can load all the code for this section into a folder called

 daml new intro2 --template daml-intro-2

-Script is like a recipe for a test, where you can script different parties submitting a series of transactions, to check that your templates behave as you’d expect.
+Script is like a recipe for a test, letting you script different parties submitting a series of transactions to check that your templates behave as you expect.
 You can also script some external information like party identities, and ledger time.